vivaria/edisonrul.ing/docs/source/cards/a-wingbeat-of-giant-dragon.md

-# A WINGBEAT OF GIANT DRAGON
+# A Wingbeat Of Giant Dragon

 > Return 1 face-up Level 5 or higher Dragon-Type monster you control to the owner's hand and destroy all Spell and Trap Cards.